Table of Contents

-The ENG is able to visualize a prolonged latency of saccades or a decelerated speed of saccades as well as a possible optokinetic nystagmus.
+The ENG is able to visualize a prolonged latency of saccades or a decelerated speed of saccades as well as possible optokinetic nystagmus.

 Diseases similar to Huntington’s disease

 Among the most important differential diagnoses of Huntington’s disease is on one hand Chorea minor and on the other hand extrapyramidal motoric disorders with hyperkinesia.

 Ballism, hemiballismus, dystonia, dyskinesia, or akathisia (inability to sit still) are considered to be among hyperkinetic diseases.

 Medication-induced hyperkinesia is called dyskinesia.
-A possible drug which can trigger dyskinesia is L-Dopa, which is used in the treatment of Parkinson’s disease.
+A possible drug that can trigger dyskinesia is L-Dopa, which is used in the treatment of Parkinson’s disease.
 In this case, dyskinesia usually occurs during the course of long-term therapy.

 More possible differential diagnoses from the field of internal medicine are hyperthyreosis, Wilson’s disease, as well as hypoparathyroidism.
 Within the field of neurology, inflammatory diseases like a neuroacanthocytosis must be ruled out using a spinal tap when indicated.

-Chorea minor as differential diagnosis to Huntington’s disease
+Chorea minor as a differential diagnosis to Huntington’s disease

-Chorea minor (Sydenham’s chorea) is a disorder resulting from a pathological immune reaction subsequent to an infection with β-haemolytic group A streptococcus.
-In about 50 % of the cases symptoms of rheumatic fever precede the choreatic movement disorders, including polyarthritis, carditis, erythema annulare and subcutaneous papules.
+Chorea minor (Sydenham’s chorea) is a disorder resulting from a pathological immune reaction subsequent to infection with β-haemolytic group A streptococcus.
+In about 50 % of the cases, symptoms of rheumatic fever precede the choreatic movement disorders, including polyarthritis, carditis, erythema annulare and subcutaneous papules.

 School-age children are particularly affected by this.
 In this age group, girls are more often affected than boys.
 Choreatic hyperkinesia predominantly appears in the areas of mimetic muscles, pharyngeal muscles, the tongue, as well as distal parts of the upper limbs.

-Due to the accompanying psychic abnormalities like increased excitability, apathy and labile affect, the children’s peculiar behaviour often becomes noticable at school.
+Due to the accompanying psychic abnormalities like increased excitability, apathy and labile affect, the children’s peculiar behavior often becomes noticeable at school.

 Therapy of chorea minor consists of medication consisting of penicillin G, which should be dosed at sufficiently high amounts and administered for an adequately long period.

 Treatment of Huntington’s Disease

 The course of the disease cannot be changed using any treatment, which means that there is no cure.
 However, symptoms can be managed with medications, physical and occupational therapy.
 In addition, high caloric nutrition can counteract cachexia.